metametadata/carry/docs/user-guide.md

 Here again we first create a spec in order to get `initial-model` value and `reconcile` function.

-Notice, that it's impossible to use a `:_new_query` keyword because app uses [carry-schema](https://github.com/metametadata/carry/tree/master/contrib/schema) middleware forcing us to use a string value `"new-query"` on reconciling.
+Notice, that it's impossible to use `:_new_query` "metaconstant" because app uses [carry-schema](https://github.com/metametadata/carry/tree/master/contrib/schema) middleware forcing us to use a string value `"new-query"` on reconciling.